-- This section captures the use of the infrastructure for CFI-eligible and non-eligible purposes. - If the items are intended entirely for research/technology development, enter 100% in this line. - For infrastructure that will be used for other purposes, the eligible cost must be pro-rated appropriately.
+- This section captures the use of the infrastructure for CFI-eligible and non-eligible purposes. - If the items are intended entirely for research/technology development, enter 100% in this line. - For infrastructure that will also be used for other purposes, the cost must be pro-rated appropriately, and a justification provided for the pro-rating.